Francisco Gómez Palacio y Bravo

-Francisco Gómez Palacio y Bravo (May 29, 1824, in Victoria de Durango, Durango, Mexico – February 27, 1886, in Victoria de Durango, Durango) was a Mexican writer, educator, jurist and Liberal politician.
-He served twice as governor of the State of Durango (1867–68 and 1880–83).
+Francisco Gómez Palacio y Bravo (May 29, 1824 – February 27, 1886) was a Mexican writer, educator, jurist and Liberal politician.
+He served twice as governor of Durango (1867–68 and 1880–83).
 In October 1887 he was declared Benemérito of the state by the Legislature.

 Biography

+Gómez's father, Victoriano Gómez del Palacio, was a Spaniard by birth.
+His mother, María Manuela Eutimia Bravo de Castilla Monserrate, was born in Nombre de Dios, Durango.
+They were 39 and 24, respectively, when they had Gómez.

-Gómez's parents, Victoriano Gómez del Palacio and Manuela Bravo, were Spaniards by birth.
-Gómez studied in the Seminario Conciliar of Durango, considered at this time to be the best educational institution in northern Mexico.
+Gómez was born in Victoria de Durango in 1824.
+He studied in the Seminario Conciliar of Durango, considered at this time to be the best educational institution in northern Mexico.
 He grew up in an atmosphere of culture, with excellent teachers, and came to love scholarship.
 He was fluent in six foreign languages — Greek, Latin, English, French, German and Italian.
 He was considered one of the most cultured men of his time, not only in Durango but in the country.
 His speeches were enriched with quotes from classical and world thinkers.

 He translated Mark Twain's novel Life on the Mississippi into Spanish.

 Gómez was the founder of the Civil College of the State, now Juárez University of Durango, as well as rector and professor at the college.
-In addition to his terms as governor of Durango, he also served three times in the Mexican Congress.
+In addition to his terms as governor of Durango, he also served three times in Congress.